google-marketing-solutions/dreamboard/frontend/README.md

    - Permission propagation may take up to 5 minutes to complete.
    - Access the URL at: https://dreamboard-frontend-{PROJECT_ NUMBER}.{LOCATION}.run.app

-   Note: As of current, IAP for Cloud Run Service is a preview feature with a [limitation that only users from same org can access](https://cloud.google.com/run/docs/securing/identity-aware-proxy-cloud-run).
-Alternatively, user can deploy a load balancer along with IAP to provide access to users outside of the org domain.
+   Note: As of current, `IAP for Cloud Run Service` (different than IAP) is a preview feature with a [limitation that only users from same org can access](https://cloud.google.com/run/docs/securing/identity-aware-proxy-cloud-run).
+Alternatively, user can deploy an [global external load balancer](https://cloud.google.com/load-balancing/docs/https/setup-global-ext-https-serverless) along with [IAP](https://cloud.google.com/load-balancing/docs/https/setup-global-ext-https-serverless#enable-iap) to provide access to users outside of the org domain, which also enables options for custom domain.

 ## Installing Locally